 But we do not have two points, we only have one point and we have to find out its slope.
 A way to think is to consider a secant line in the function graph:

 In the above graph we added the point and drawn a secant line passing through the points and .
-At start it looks like nothing, but we can come to the conclusion that as the point approaches the point , the secant line gets closer to the tangent line of the point .
+At first, this might seem trivial, but we can come to the conclusion that as the point approaches the point , the secant line gets closer to the tangent line of the point .
 Look the graph:

 With this understanding, we can now draw a right triangle to decipher some values and finally get to the equation that defines the tangent of the point :